 Scientific Interests - Climate Science

-Currently I'm a PostDoc at CNR-ISAC of Turin, working on the field of climate science in the Destination Earth project and in the EPOCHAL project in the framework of the paleoclimate.
+Currently I'm a PostDoc at CNR-ISAC of Turin, working on the field of Climate Science in the Climate Change Adaptation Digital Twin in the Destination Earth project and in the EPOCHAL project in the framework of the paleoclimate.

 EPOCHAL